 Currently Kambo is offered by Rakendra in the UK – England & Wales, Ukraine, Kyrgyzstan, Kazakhstan and Thailand.
 Please get in touch or subscribe to the mailing list if you are interested in doing Kambo in any of those places.

 Who will be administering the Kambo Treatments?

 Rakendra is a Master Practitioner of Kambo and is accredited by the International Association of Kambo Practitioners (IAKP).
-One of only a few master practitioners in the world that is accredited by the IAKP, Rakendra has undergone rigorous and extensive training to reach the highest level of status awarded by the IAKP.
+One of only a few master practitioners in the world that is accredited by the IAKP to master level.
+Rakendra has undergone rigorous and extensive training to reach this level awarded by the IAKP.

 He has studied shamanic healing modalities for more than ten years and has been working with Bioenergetics for the last 20 years.

 Using Kambo along with other forms of energy work, Rakendra has developed a unique approach to healing that provides deep cleansing on a physical and emotional level.
 He works to unravel blocks stored in people’s bodies, enabling them to heal and expand their capacity for living.
 Rakendra works globally and has administered Kambo in the UK, USA, Japan, Finland, Spain, Ukraine, Poland, Kazakhstan, Kyrgyzstan and Thailand.
 He has worked with patients that have cancer, auto-immune diseases, candida, parasites, chronic pain, chronic fatigue syndrome, emotional trauma and negative entity attachments.